 - The inclusion of innovative technology via interactive whiteboards, laptop computers, and ipads

-Teachers and staff members in the elementary program come from a diverse variety of backgrounds and experiences.
+Teachers and staff members in the Lower School come from a diverse variety of backgrounds and experiences.
 Most classrooms are led by 2 licensed teachers and an assistant.
-The elementary team includes
+The Lower School team includes: